AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

     #.
 Use the Filters, Cell Location and Cell Feature Filters to narrow your results.
     #.
 Click on a Cell Summary to view the Mouse Experiment Electrophysiology.
     #.
 Click "show model response" and select "Biophysical - perisomatic".
     #.
-Scroll down and click the Biophysical - perisomatic"download model" link.
+Scroll down and click the Biophysical - perisomatic "download model" link.

 More help can be found in the
 `online help <http://help.brain-map.org/display/celltypes/Allen+Cell+Types+Database>`_